-As far as the PR game goes, there is no point of casting empty nets.
-At Pressfarm, we have worked with tens of startups to help them achieve their PR efforts and below are the mistakes that we have noticed being committed.
-We thought you should learn from them;
+As far as the PR game goes, there is no point in casting empty nets.
+We have worked with tens of startups to help them achieve their PR efforts and below are the mistakes that we have noticed being committed.
+We thought you could learn from them.

 1. Not measuring results